machinedialogue/IT-group/Session6.md

 - why do we need the GItHub?

-Agile : Most fundamental part is to know very well about the User Story .
+- Agile : Most fundamental part is to know very well about the User Story .

-Agile : User stoy : Memorize the Epic , Task , Story etc
+- Agile : User stoy : Memorize the Epic , Task , Story etc

-Visit Mountain Goat web page : and put some time . very useful resources for the Agile Metholodgy .
+- isit Mountain Goat web page : and put some time . very useful resources for the Agile Metholodgy .

-we discused about jira .
+- we discused about jira .

-we discused about Product backlock which we have have clear undurstanding.
+- we discused about Product backlock which we have have clear undurstanding.

-Mountain gaot is best webside to learn Agile .
+- Mountain gaot is best webside to learn Agile .

-we need to memorize user story for agile.
+- We need to memorize user story for agile.

-need to learn defination of sprint.
+- Need to learn defination of sprint.